vlkofly/Fastq-to-vcf/README.md

 - Mark duplicates with Picard (ver.
 2.8.1)

 Output is sorted and deduplicated bam file, accompanied with multiple descriptive statistics of mapping that can be analysed by a program Multiqc.
-You have to supply samplename file that links name of a fastq file with a sample name and adaptors that will be used for trimming: fastq_name\tnew_name\tadaptors\n
+You have to supply samplename file that links name of a fastq file with a sample name and adaptors that will be used for trimming (fastq_name\tnew_name\tadaptors\n)
 Other required arguemnts are -wd = working directory; -datadir = directory with fastq files.
 You can also run the script only for the first sample (-trial t) from the list to check errors and if there are none run the analysis for the rest of the samples (-trial r)
 Also you can only print the bash script instead of submitting it by qsub if you set -print t
 See further options and guidlines within the script.
-Example how to run the script: `python3 ~/Fastq-to-vcf/1_mapreads.py -samplenames sn.tsv -wd "pwd" -datadir ../fastq_data -trial t -ref fullpath_to_reference_folder`
+Example how to run the script:
+`python3 ~/Fastq-to-vcf/1_mapreads.py -samplenames sn.tsv -wd "pwd" -datadir ../fastq_data -trial t -ref fullpath_to_reference_folder`

 ### 2_callvars.py
 #### This script takes the bam files from previous step and proceeds with per individual variant calling via the GATK tool 'HaplotypeCaller'.
 - All following steps use GATK (ver.
 3.7)

-You have to supply a -ploidyfile with one column of samplenames and second column with ploidy level 2/4.
-A seperate shell script is created for each sample and sent via qsub to the METACENTRUM cluster.
+You have to supply a -ploidyfile with one column of samplenames and second column with ploidy level. (samplename\t2\n) A seperate shell script is created for each sample and sent via qsub to the METACENTRUM cluster.
 If the output directory does not exist, it is created automatically.
 You can also run the script only for the first sample (-trial t) from the list to check errors and if there are none run the analysis for the rest of the samples (-trial r)
 Also you can only print the bash script instead of submitting it by qsub if you set -print t See further options and guidlines within the script.
-Example how to run the script: `python3 ~/Fastq-to-vcf/2_callvars.py -ploidyfile ploidy.tsv -o ../HC -workdir "pwd"`
+Example how to run the script:
+`python3 ~/Fastq-to-vcf/2_callvars.py -ploidyfile ploidy.tsv -o ../HC -workdir "pwd"`

 ### 3_genotypeGVCF.sh
 #### This script takes the GVCFs files from previous step and creates the final vcf by joint genotyping.
 You have to supply following variables
--samples=file containing list of samples
+-samples=file containing list of samples (substring of the GVCFs file) one sample a line
 -outvcf=name of output vcf file
 -sourcedirs=list of directories (fullpath) with GVCFs files (input files will be fetched from there)
 -outdir=output directory